jigel/GaussVoronoiGrid/README.md

 ## Voronoi Cells

-The Voronoi cells can also be plotted, although this is not recommended as it increase the computation time by a lot.
+The Voronoi cells can also be plotted, although this is not recommended as it increases the computation time by a lot.

 ![Gaussian Grid](docs/GaussianGrid_Example_2.png)